zopefoundation/lovely.rating/src/lovely/rating/README.txt

 We also get events if a rating is removed.

   >>> pprint(eventtesting.getEvents())
-  [<zope.app.container.contained.ObjectRemovedEvent object at ...>,
+  [<lovely.rating.interfaces.RatingRemovedEvent object at ...>,
-   <zope.app.container.contained.ObjectRemovedEvent object at ...>]
+   <lovely.rating.interfaces.RatingRemovedEvent object at ...>]

 Finally, the manager also provides some basic statistical features: